zaphosting/docs/docs/redm-licensekey.md

 ### Enter your Server IP

-You will find the IP of your server on your gameserver's webinterface panel, or in the **FTP-Browser** section on the webinterface.
+You will find the IP of your server on your game server's webinterface panel, or in the **FTP-Browser** section on the webinterface.

 :::note
 You need to enter the IP **without** the port.